Skip to content

 5. Enter a default shipping weight.
 When enabled, this default value will automatically be used for any product that does not have its own weight set in either your eCommerce platform or Intuitive Shipping.
 For best results, choose a default that reflects the average weight of your typical or frequently added products.

 Let’s say you enter a default weight of 4 lbs.
-If a product has no weight in Intuitive Shipping but has an actual weight of 8 lbs in either Shopify or BigCommerce, Intuitive Shipping will use 8 lbs from your eCommerce platform product settings when calculating shipping - not the default weight entered here.
+If a product doesn’t have a weight set in Intuitive Shipping but has an actual weight of 8 lbs in Shopify or BigCommerce, Intuitive Shipping will use the 8 lbs from your eCommerce platform when calculating shipping, not the default weight.

 Additional Settings